• Skip to primary navigation

 Vegan Blueberry Cream Pie (No-Bake)

-• A large slice of vegan banoffee pie on a white plate.
+• A large slice of vegan strawberry lemon cake on a white plate.
+It is filled and topped with strawberry jelly and lemon buttercream frosting.

 • One of my vegan raspberry bars on a white plate.
 The filling is dripping out from the centre.